Stryder-Crouse/FRIGX/README.md

 # FRIGX
- Fighting game with first attempt at nextworking
+ Fighting game with first attempt at networking